-Species Identification
+Species identification

-Nike is a group of small fish at the post-larval and juvenile stages which generally have a transparent body at the beginning until they turn blackish at the end of the appearance period when the fish have entered the river estuary.
+Nike is a group of small fish at the post-larval and juvenile stages which generally have a transparent body at the beginning until they turn blackish at the end of the appearance period when the fish have entered the river estuary (Pasisingi et al. 2020a).
 Based on a cursory observation, Nike fish is a composition of small fish grouped with the same morphological appearance.
 However, if this is observed in detail, the fish show a variety of melanophore patterns on their bodies.
-From a total of 2,523 Nike fish samples caught during the study period, 1,856 fish samples were found with different melanophore patterns than previously reported by Sahami et al. (2019a).
+From a total of 2,523 Nike fish samples caught during the study period, 1,856 fish samples were found with different melanophore patterns than previously reported by Sahami et al. (2019b).
 This study found 15 new melanophore patterns (sample code N6-N20) presented in Figure 3.

 Figure 3.
-A New Record on the Diversity of Species Composers of Nike Fish in Gorontalo Bay Waters (notes: sketch of melanophore pattern does not use actual fish size)
+A new record on the melanophore pattern diversity of species composers of Nike fish in Gorontalo Bay Waters (notes: the sketch of melanophore pattern does not use actual fish size)